bhavneet6206/terraform-aws-ec2/README.md

 Successfully deployed a web server using Terraform on AWS.

 ## Key Security Point
-SSH is currently open for testing purposes but in production environment should be restricted to specific IP.
+SSH in production environment should be restricted to specific IP.

 ---